How to Install an SSL in Apache OpenSSL?

 Configuring File & Enter Commands

-Once you find the file, you’ll require to configure the httpd.conf file using below mentioned commands on Virtual Host for enabling SSL successfully:
+Once you find the file, you’ll be required to configure the httpd.conf file using the mentioned commands on Virtual Host for enabling SSL successfully:

 <VirtualHost 192.168.0.1:443>